-Meet Richard Tamera, he doesn't look like much at first glance, standing at no more than 5 feet nothing, he is tiny.
+Meet Richard Tamera, he doesn’t look like much at first glance, standing at no more than 5 feet nothing, he is tiny.
 He has this small but hoarse voice that made me chuckle the first time I saw him or rather heard him.
-He was one of the participants of a workshop I was invited to by buildOn, CorpsAfrica’s partner NGO that I am working with.
+He was one of the participants of a workshop I was invited to by BuildOn, CorpsAfrica’s partner NGO that I am working with.
 The workshop was to teach facilitators a new adult literacy program.
-I was late, or at least that's what it seemed like, I found Mr. Simon Gondwe leading a discussion on topics handled the previous day as Richard raised his hand to comment, the tiny man, I barely heard what he said as I sat down looking at my phone that said 7:50.
+I was late, or at least that’s what it seemed like, I found Mr. Simon Gondwe leading a discussion on topics handled the previous day as Richard raised his hand to comment, the tiny man, I barely heard what he said as I sat down looking at my phone that said 7:50.
 “I thought they said they will start at 8:00 am?”

 That thought quickly disappeared in my mind as facilitators, one after another presented on different topics.
 They were centered on facilitation and leadership skills, they touched on group dynamics and several other important skills.
 That day ended with Richard not even crossing my mind.
-It wasn't till the next day after lunch that I had a chance to converse with the group.
-He was first to speak, I asked him 5 why questions as my field manual said I should.
+It wasn’t till the next day after lunch that I had a chance to converse with the group.
+He was the first to speak, I asked him 5 why questions as my field manual said I should.
 That was when he started his story, from the very beginning.

-He had finished his form four education and as thousands of young Malawians like him he had nothing to do, he engaged in odd jobs one after another.
-He lived in an area called Madzi Aphitsa, which literally means 'water has been over boiled' this is because of the hot water Springs that the area is famous for.
+He had finished his form four education and like thousands of young Malawians like him he had nothing to do, he engaged in odd jobs one after another.
+He lived in an area called Madzi Aphitsa, which means ‘water has been overboiled’ this is because of the hot water Springs that the area is famous for.
 It is a remote and hilly area that is barely accessible even by motorcycles.
 He came from there.
 I realized that his story was remarkable when he told me the distance he had to travel to attend school.
 He and other young people like him had to travel 8 kilometers to the nearest primary school and even more to the nearest secondary school.
-But he persevered even though most of his friends dropped out finishing his education waiting for the next step.
+But he persevered even though most of his friends dropped out finishing his education and waiting for the next step.